manivats/SRAM/README.md

  - Required larger area.
  ### To see the waveform perform following steps
  1. After downloading the esim open the terminal
- 2. Move to the directory using `cd Folder_name` where you want to clone the repository.
+ 2. Move to the directory using `cd Folder_name` where you want to clone the repository
- 3.Type `git clone
+ 3. Type `git clone git@github.com:manivats/SRAM.git`
+ 4. Type `cd SRAM`
+ 5. Type `cd Prelayout_simulation`
+ 6. Type `ngspice`
+ 7. Ngspice will open , for plot commands read the below text.

  ## Bitcell